 Even more concerning is that the number out of work for over a year is up 29,000 on the quarter and may continue to rise.
 And there is still significant uncertainty about medium term job prospects.

 Credit: Graeme CookeLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.